marcoms/quicktap/readme.md

 // unique class

-// #target-element's class will be .unique-class when pressed quicktap(`#target-element`, `unique-class`);
+// #target-element will have the 'unique-class' class when pressed quicktap(`#target-element`, `unique-class`);
 ```